javalent/initiative-tracker/README.md

 #### Name

 The name of the encounter, which will be displayed both in Preview mode as well as in the Initiative Tracker when the encounter is launched.

+#### Roll HP

+This can be used to override the global Roll HP setting.
+Any creature in the encounter with the `hit_dice` property set will roll for HP when being added to the encounter.

 #### Party